 If you have a Tapflo Centrifugal CT Pump, all you need to do is replace one part of your pump in order to make your pump Self-Priming!

-Our Hygienic Centrifugal Pumps come FDA Approved as standard, and the CT range (CTH Hygienic, CTI Industrial, CTS Self-Priming) are all available in ATEX.
+Our Hygienic Centrifugal Pumps come with FDA Approval as standard, and the CT range (CTH Hygienic, CTI Industrial, CTS Self-Priming) are all available in ATEX.